 Prabhuji’s vast literary contribution includes books in Hebrew, such as Yoga: Experiencing your Presence, The Classical Hatha Yoga, and a commentary on the Yoga Sutra of Patañjali; as well as in Spanish and English, including Yoga: Union with Reality, Tantra: Liberation in the World, Kundalini Yoga: The Power is in you, What is, as it is, Bhakti-Yoga: The Path of Love, Experimenting with the Truth, Advaita Vedanta: Be the Self, and Spiritual Stories in addition to commentaries on sacred scriptures such as the Nārada Bhakti Sutra, Īśāvāsya Upanishad, Bhagavad Gita, Bhāgavata Purāṇa, and others.

 Prabhuji is a respected member of the American Philosophical Association, the American Association of Philosophy Teachers, the American Association of University Professors, the Southwestern Philosophical Society, the Authors Guild Professional Organization for Writers, the National Writers Union, PEN America, the International Writers Association, the National Association of Independent Writers and Editors, and the National Writers Association.

-Despite being completely retired from public life, Prabhuji continues to operate various humanitarian projects due to his conviction that “to serve the part is to serve the Whole.”
+Prabhuji operates various humanitarian projects due to his conviction that “to serve the part is to serve the whole.”